 Q: Does OctaneRender support all NVIDIA graphics cards?

 A: In general, yes - though when a new generation of video cards comes out it can sometimes take a while before they will work properly.
 According to OTOY, OctaneRender requires extra work to make it compatible with each new generation of GPUs.
 For example, NVIDIA released its Volta GPU architecture to consumers in December 2017 with the release of the Titan V - but it did not work with the OctaneRender 3.07, which was the current version at the time.
-OctaneRender 3.08, however, Volta support was been added - so it just took a few months after their release for the Titan V and Quadro GV100 graphics cards can now be used, as long as you are running 3.08 or later.
+With the release of OctaneRender 3.08, however, Volta support was been added - so it just took a few months after their release for the Titan V and Quadro GV100 graphics cards can now be used, as long as you are running 3.08 or later.